nodejs/nodejs.dev/src/documentation/0009-node-environment-variables/index.md

 In the same way you can access any custom environment variable you set.

-If you have multiple environment variables in your node project, you can also create an `.env` file in the root directory of your project, and then use the [dotenv](https://www.npmjs.com/package/dotenv) package to load them when during runtime.
+If you have multiple environment variables in your node project, you can also create an `.env` file in the root directory of your project, and then use the [dotenv](https://www.npmjs.com/package/dotenv) package to load them during runtime.

 ```bash
 # .env file